TECHTechnology Tips

 The Final Word

-In addition to the aforementioned factors, things like service level agreements and budgetary
+In addition to the aforementioned factors, service level agreements and budgetary

-constraints also play a vital part in the selection of a colocation provider in India.
-If skeptical, do
+constraints are vital in selecting a colocation provider in India.
+If you are sceptical, do

 not hesitate to clarify your doubts.